Switching to iOS

 I’ve been using Linux on the desktop since around 2005, so naturally, I preferred the more open Android ecosystem.

 Apple invented the modern smartphone.
 They made Palm, Microsoft, and RIM (Blackberry) look like dinosaurs.
-While Apple and Google now compete, they’ve come from different directions. iPhones have been locked down, restricted devices that prioritized ease of use and cohesive design, while Android devices have historically been janky, but ultra flexible and unrestricted.
-At launch, the iPhone had no App Store, and was carrier-locked in the U.S.A. to AT&T. The core differentiator over the dinosaurs was the use of a capacitive screen.
+While Apple and Google now compete, they’ve come from different directions. iPhones have been locked down, restricted devices that prioritize ease of use and cohesive design, Android devices have historically been janky, but ultra flexible and unrestricted.
+At launch, the iPhone had no App Store, and was carrier-locked in the U.S.A. to AT&T. You couldn’t copy/paste, and you couldn’t multi-task, but people were ok with these limitations because everything else about it was leaps and bounds ahead of the competition.
+The core differentiator over the dinosaurs was the use of a large capacitive screen.
 Gone were styluses.
 This was a year before the first Android phone launched.
 At this time I was on Sprint, and used the Windows Mobile-based HTC Touch Pro.

 While the above phone looks pretty ancient by today’s standards, an old iPhone, other than the small screen, still looks like a modern smartphone.
 Android went from 50 buttons, to just a few, while Apple devices have barely changed.